MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/about-refunds.md

 1. Email a request to <sales@multisafepay.com>
 2. The Risk Team assesses your request.
-3. Once approved, the Risk Team enables the **Allow more than original** function in your MultiSafepay account.
+3. Once approved, the Risk Team enables the **Allow more than original** function for your MultiSafepay account.

 ## Cancelling refunds